kubeflow/community/security/self-assessment.md

 ![spark-operator](images/spark-operator.png)

+Spark Operator manages three Custom Resource Definitions (CRDs):

+- **SparkApplication** (v1beta2): Represents a single Spark job.
+Users declare their Spark configuration (image, main class, driver/executor resource specs, volumes, secrets) and the operator handles submission and lifecycle management.

+- **ScheduledSparkApplication** (v1beta2): Extends SparkApplication with cron-based scheduling.
+  The controller creates SparkApplication resources at user-defined intervals based on a cron expression.
+Note: scheduled jobs continue executing until the ScheduledSparkApplication CR is explicitly deleted, even if the creating user's RBAC access is subsequently revoked.

+- **SparkConnect** (v1alpha1): Represents a persistent Spark Connect session (interactive Spark server endpoint).
+The controller manages the server pod, associated services, configmaps, and executor pods for the session.

+Components:

-- Spark Operator controller: A controller that watches for events of SparkApplication CRDs and acts on the watch events.
+- Spark Operator controller: A controller that watches for events of all three CRDs above and acts on the watch events.
 It includes a submission runner that runs Spark submit for submissions received from the controller, and a Spark pod monitor that watches for Spark pods and sends pod status updates to the controller.
+  - The submission runner is not a separate service: it is the controller itself executing `spark-submit` as a subprocess, and user-supplied fields from the SparkApplication CRD are passed to it as CLI arguments.
+The controller is a trusted component, which here means that its image is built and deployed by the operator and has not been tampered with, that user-supplied CRD fields have been validated by the admission webhooks before the controller processes them, and that cluster-level policies (Pod Security Admission, NetworkPolicy, ResourceQuota) constrain the resulting pods.
+The Spark Operator itself does not sandbox or restrict what a SparkApplication can request; enforcing those limits is the operator's (cluster administrator's) responsibility.

+- Admission webhooks: the Spark Operator registers several validating and mutating admission webhooks.
+The validating webhooks check resource specs, while the mutating webhooks set defaults and inject pod-level configuration:
+  - ValidatingWebhook for `SparkApplication` — validates naming, spec consistency, and (optionally) ResourceQuota usage.
+  - ValidatingWebhook for `ScheduledSparkApplication` — validates scheduled job specs.
+  - ValidatingWebhook for `SparkConnect` — validates SparkConnect specs.
+  - MutatingWebhook for `SparkApplication` — sets default values on the CRD.
+  - MutatingWebhook for `ScheduledSparkApplication` — sets default values on the CRD.
+  - MutatingWebhook for `SparkConnect` — sets default values on the CRD.
-- Spark Mutating Webhook: a Mutating Admission Webhook that handles customizations for Spark driver and executor Pods based on the annotations on the Pods added by the controller.
+  - MutatingWebhook for Pods (`SparkPodDefaulter`) — mutates the Spark driver and executor Pods, injecting volumes, environment variables, sidecars, and security contexts based on the `SparkApplication` spec.

+  The Pod mutating webhook is the most security-relevant endpoint: based on user-supplied `SparkApplication` fields it can inject `hostNetwork`, `hostPath` volumes, `privileged` security contexts, and arbitrary sidecars into pods.
+The webhooks intentionally do **not** restrict these capabilities (container images, `hostPath`, privileged containers, etc.); enforcing such limits is delegated to cluster-level Pod Security Admission, NetworkPolicy, and ResourceQuota, which the operator is responsible for configuring.
+By default the webhooks are configured with `failurePolicy: Fail` (fail-closed), so if the webhook server is unavailable no SparkApplications or Spark pods can be created — secure by default, at the cost of an availability dependency on the webhook server.
+This policy is configurable via the Helm chart.

 Detailed information can be found here in the official [Kubeflow Spark Operator docs](https://www.kubeflow.org/docs/components/spark-operator/overview/#architecture).